bgardner/powder/readme.txt

 == Description ==

-Powder is rooted in simplicity and built with purpose.
-It brings an abundance of patterns, versatile templates, and a tailored color palette to designers and agencies around the world.
+Powder is a theme rooted in simplicity and built with purpose.
+It brings designers and agencies a thoughtfully curated set of patterns, templates, and a tailored color palette.

 == Community ==